-Rice bran wax offers a nondrying way to finish wood surfaces, and it doesn’t go rancid like other food-based oils such as coconut, olive and vegetable oil.
+Rice bran wax offers a non-drying way to finish wood surfaces, and it doesn’t go rancid like other food-based oils such as coconut, olive, and vegetable oil.
 Though this wax typically goes on smoothly for simple application, it doesn’t harden in the wood pores or add much protection on its own.
 Combined with other waxes, however, rice bran wax shines by keeping surfaces hydrated and preventing other components of the formulation from going rancid.
 For example, Cutting Board Oil by the Real Milk Paint Co. combines rice bran wax with palm-fruit oil, refined almond oil, and hemp floral wax for a low-luster finish that protects your favorite serving and charcuterie boards.

 How Do You Finish Wood With Carnauba Wax?

 Finishing wood with carnauba-based wax begins with one rule: Less is more.
 Since you buff away most of the wax you put on, applying it with a heavy hand simply wastes the product.
 Instead, start with a dollop of wax on a clean rag, let it dry to a uniform haze, then wipe it away with your rag.
-Keep in mind the best time to apply carnauba wax is as the final step of your project, since it enhances the look of your finish.
+Keep in mind the best time to apply carnauba wax is as the final step of your project since it enhances the look of your finish.
 For smaller decorative items, you can use carnauba wax as the only finish since long-term endurance isn’t required.

 Carnauba wax is a highly useful, practical addition to your arsenal of woodworking finishes, providing a natural alternative to synthetic product ingredients and petroleum distillates.
-Used on its own, carnauba wax has its limitations, but blending with other waxes lets the hardness and sheen of the finishing product shine.
+Used on its own, carnauba wax has its limitations, but blending with synthetic waxes lets the hardness and sheen of the finishing product shine.